-(a) Except as otherwise provided in subsections (b) and (c) of this section, a purchaser of a certificated or uncertificated security acquires all rights in the security that the transferor had or had power to transfer.

-(b) A purchaser of a limited interest acquires rights only to the extent of the interest purchased.
+- (a) Except as otherwise provided in subsections (b) and (c) of this section, upon delivery of a certificated or uncertificated security to a purchaser, the purchaser acquires all rights in the security that the transferor had or had power to transfer. - (b) A purchaser of a limited interest acquires rights only to the extent of the interest purchased. - (c) A purchaser of a certificated security who as a previous holder had notice of an adverse claim does not improve its position by taking from a protected purchaser.